aliberski/github-search/README.md

 - cache previous search results (currently the application caches last 10 resutls, but it can be changed in `.env` file)

 Search event is fired in `onEndEditing` method and on search button press.

----

-## Final notes

-In my opinion the files structure I used is easy to maintain.
-I used it before many times and it worked very well.

-Also separating business logic and "dummy" components responsible for displaying data is a good approach, because we will not mix together parts of code which has different roles.

-Almost every part of code is typed using `TypeScript`.
-It will not allow to mistakenly pass a data with wrong format and will reduce number of bugs in the future.

-Controllers are self-sufficient.
-So adding a new functionallity to the app will require creating new controller, but in most cases we will not need to update any of existing ones.
-I think that it provides good maintainability.

----

-### One of my favourite quotes:

-> **"Talk is cheap.
-Show me the code."**
-> ~Linus Torvalds

----

-P.S.
-I really enjoyed this recruitment task 😃

----

-## Checklist

-### ~~Required~~

-- ~~Render a list with rows containing "repository ID", "title", "owner", "stars" and "created at" timestamp~~
-- ~~Render an input element to [search for repositories](https://developer.github.com/v3/search/) by name~~
-- ~~Cache the results of every search (or have a limit) - do not make an API request if the results are already stored~~
-- ~~Do not fire requests as long as the user is typing - use throttle or debounce~~
-- ~~Implement pagination (locally, not by using API queries)~~
-- ~~Add ability to control number of rows rendered per page (5 - default/10/15/20)~~
-- ~~Implement ASC/DESC sorting by every field~~
-- ~~Add GitHub authentication mechanism (eg: _Log in with GitHub_ button) and highlight the row of repository of the logged-in user - please note that some users have 2FA enabled~~

-### Optional (bonus points)

-- ~~Use linting and/or formatting tool - ESLint, Prettier (if you use [@callstack/eslint-config](https://github.com/callstack/eslint-config-callstack-io) you should be good to go)~~
-- ~~Use a type checker - Flow or Typescript~~
-- Write test suites - for example with Jest
-- ~~Write a good README to make reviewers lives easier~~